yashbhargava1992/stingray/docs/api.rst

 ---------------------

 These functions are designed to help the user perform common tasks related to modelling and parameter estimation.
-In particular, the function :function:`stingray.modeling.set_logprior` is designed to help users set priors in their :class:`stingray.modeling.Posterior` subclass objects.
+In particular, the function :func:`stingray.modeling.set_logprior` is designed to help users set priors in their :class:`stingray.modeling.Posterior` subclass objects.

 .. autofunction:: stingray.modeling.set_logprior